-The hottest social network, our favorite – Facebook filed for an IPO with SEC last week.
-It is turning out to be the most intriguing IPO ever and we thought why not cover it and let everybody learn the art of financial modeling via Facebook Valuation.
+Facebook’s IPO was one of the most intriguing IPO ever and we thought why not cover it and let everybody learn the art of financial modeling via Facebook Valuation.

 We have been creating financial models and making them open source.
-We covered some other hot online properties – LinkedIn, Zynga and Groupon and were close to the final valuation numbers (even we were surprised by the accuracy).
+We covered some other hot online properties like LinkedIn, Zynga and Groupon and were close to the final valuation numbers.
 So we thought let’s try our luck and create a model to for Facebook Valuation and see if we come close this time as well!

 The complexity in Facebook Valuation